-Replicating Real World Signals with an Arbitrary/Function Generator Application Note Introduction Nearly all consumer products today have circuits or devices that require the input of specific electronic signals in order for the product to perform correctly.
-This input could be as simple as the signal from an automotive knock sensor, or as complex as a serial data communication bus signal such as Controller Area Network (CAN) or Inter IC Bus (I2C) signal.
+Nearly all consumer products today have circuits or devices that require the input of specific electronic signals in order for the product to perform correctly.
+This input could be as simple as the signal from an automotive knock sensor, or as complex as a serial data communication bus signal such as Controller Area Network (CAN) or Inter IC Bus (IC) signal.
 When designing and testing these devices, a mechanism is required to replicate the input signals.
 In many cases it may also be useful to add noise or other anomalies to the signals to test the devices under real world and stress conditions.
 A common approach is to create these signals using software applications or just capture a live signal using an oscilloscope.
-This created or captured waveform is then loaded in an Arbitrary/ Function Generator (AFG) such as the AFG3000 Series and AFG2000 Series from Tektronix.
+This created or captured waveform is then loaded in an Arbitrary/Function Generator (AFG) such as the AFG3000 Series and AFG2000 Series from Tektronix.
 The AFG can replicate this signal repeatedly to test the final circuit design in a controlled environment such as a temperature chamber or EMC testing room.
-Since replicated signals can be easily modified they allow control over the testing to verify full reliability of the device being tested.
-Some oscilloscopes, like the MDO3000, include an integrated AFG and can capture, modify and replicate the signal all in one instrument.
+Since replicated signals can be easily modified, they allow control over the testing to verify full reliability of the device being tested.
+Some oscilloscopes, like the MDO3000 and MDO4000C Series MDOs and the 5 Series MSO, include an optional, integrated AFG and can capture, modify and replicate the signal all in one instrument.

 This application note will guide you through the steps required to replicate real world signals using the Tektronix AFG product and ArbExpress software.